hfndb/cookware-headless-ice/docs/configuration.md

 + *dirs / source*: Location of your Sass files.
 + *dirs / output*: Where to put your CSS files.
 + *removeObsolete*: See as HTML.
++ *stripper*: How to strip aka compress.
+Value parcel-css, stripper or yui-compressor.
+Due to a Node.js bug in Array.split(), see [stripping.mjs](../src/lib/stripping.mjs), stripper cannot be used yet.

 See [compacting files](./philosophical/compacting-files.md) for more information about... compacting output.